solechang/iLList/README.md

 Update: 3/1/16

-Very first version of MusicLounge.
-Back then called iLList.
-Gotta look over what I've done back then
+Very first version of MusicLounge, back then called iLList.
+It is now open source!